 Bin/plastic bags | 20 |

-- 65 litres should be roomy for this trip – the extra space is intended for sections of the TA when I’d need to carry many days worth of food.
+- 65 litres should be roomy for this trip – the extra space is intended for sections of the TA where I’ll need to carry many days worth of food.
 The Aura’s waist belt is like a crab’s claw that hugs you, very comfortable.
 It’s heavier than I was intending to get, but with the weight of my gear at this point on my hiking career I’ve gone for the comfort option

 - I have all my gear in colour-coded dry bags inside my backpack, for back-up dryness from the rucksack rain cover, and for ease of finding stuff